Contents

 2. Select a name from your contact list or enter a name in the text box in the Recipient window with the date and category of greeting that you want.

-3. Click on the Content Editor button in the Recipient window.
+3. Click on the Content Editor Button in the Recipient window.
 This will open the Card Information window, in which you can edit the contents for the selected month and year.

 4. Gray fields are data fields.
 Left-click on a gray field.
 Each field is a different size; the buttons for those data categories whose content will fit within the field turn from gray to black.